flotiq/flotiq-docs/docs/Deep-Dives/webstudio.md

 After you've defined the dynamic page, you have to create a data variable, that WebStudio will use to get the content from Flotiq.
 Data variables are a tool that allow you to fetch external content and save it in your project.
+In order to add a data variable select your page settings; there you will find a section called `Data Variables` with an option to add new data variable.

  ![Add data variable in WebStudio](images/webstudio/webstudio-adding-data-variable.png){: .center .border}